Decoding Ethereum Events

 with known_indexes as (

--- returns an boolean array where each element represents if an argument is indexed
+-- returns a boolean array where each element represents if an argument is indexed

 select common.abi_indexed_event_mask(abi -> 'inputs') as indexes